-The standard errors reported by Prism (and virtually all other nonlinear regression programs) are based on some mathematical simplifications.
-They are called "asymptotic" or "approximate" standard errors.
+The asymptotic or approximate standard errors reported by Prism (and virtually all other nonlinear regression programs) are based on some mathematical simplifications.
 They are calculated assuming that the equation is linear, but are applied to nonlinear equations.
 This simplification means that the intervals can be too optimistic.
-You can test the accuracy of a confidence interval using Monte Carlo analyses with simulated data.